-All Iron Viz feeder entries are automatically posted to an online gallery on Tableau Public.
+All Iron Viz feeder entries are automatically posted to an online gallery on Tableau Public (you can find the 2021 gallery here for inspiration).
 This helps to bring your viz to the attention of a wider network of people and increases your chances of getting noticed.
 If you share your viz on social media with the #IronViz hashtag, you might get noticed that way too.

 Reason #6: To make a difference

-The Iron Viz feeder topics allow participants to shed light on important topics, for example, climate change, socio-economic concerns, or animal welfare issues.
+The Iron Viz feeder topics often give participants the opportunity to shed light on important topics, for example, climate change, diversity and inclusion, or animal welfare issues.
 This is a great opportunity if you are passionate about something and want to help to drive change.
-In 2021, the topic of joy is particularly fitting here.

 If there is a cause which you support and would like to promote or a topic that brings you joy and could help educate other people too, by all means, visualise it for Iron Viz!